uiwjs/react-watermark/react/README.md

 import Watermark from '@uiw/react-watermark';

 const style = { width: '100%', maxWidth: '100%', height: 200, display: 'block' };
+const text = `React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.

+Declarative views make your code more predictable and easier to debug.`;

 export default function App() {
   return (
     <Watermark
       content="UIW Watermark"
       rotate={20}
+      gapY={0}
       gapX={5}
       width={100}
       gapY={80}